VideoCanvas: Unified Video Completion from Arbitrary Spatiotemporal Patches via In-Context Conditioning: More Analysis and Results

 Figure~\ref{fig:psnr_spike} in the main paper has shown that our Temporal RoPE Interpolation achieves \textit{precise one-to-one alignment} between condition frames and their target temporal positions.
-Here we further demonstrate that such pixel-frame-level precision is not only feasible, but also \textit{crucial} for improving video completion quality.
+Here we further demonstrate not only that our model can leverage this precision for \textit{dense} conditioning, but also why this capability represents a crucial advantage over competing paradigms.

-To this end, we conduct an additional experiment on the homologous video set (100 videos) from \textit{VideoCanvasBench}.
-Each video contains 77 frames.
-We compare two conditioning strategies:
+To this end, we conduct an additional experiment on the homologous video set from \textit{VideoCanvasBench}.
+Each 77-frame video is conditioned on the first five frames (0-4) in two different ways: